Who Wears Scleral Lenses?

 Benefits Of Wearing Scleral Lenses

-Scleral lenses from The Advanced Eyecare Scleral Lens Center Scleral Lens and Keratoconus Center have many advantages over traditional lenses.
+Scleral lenses from Advanced Eyecare Optometric Center have many advantages over traditional lenses.
 Our patients enjoy wearing them for their:

 - Comfort: Scleral lenses’ larger size and high-quality materials offer a greater level of comfort.
 The rigid materials allow for a round, smooth shape that gently sits over the eye and stay put, even with a lot of movement.
 Most patients can wear them comfortably for up to 14 hours.

 - Consistency: Patients with irregular or misshapen corneas may find it difficult to wear soft contact lenses since they sit directly on the cornea.
 Sclerals reach over to the sclera (white part of the eye), avoiding the cornea completely.